 Nearly all devices are assigned one or more identifiers, which are usually printed or affixed to the device using either barcodes or RFIDs.
 The identifiers can come from the manufacturer (often called the "serial number," "reference number," or "catalog number"), various institution and registries.
 Any of these identifiers assigned to the device can and should be recorded in the device resource.
 The different identifiers are differentiated by their use, label, and system values.

 The most important of the identifiers is the US Realm FDA Mandated Unique Device Identifier (UDI) required by the FDA for every medical device to bear on its label (unless excepted).
 The UDI has 2 components - the device identifier (DI), which is assigned at the version/model level of the device and the production identifier(s)(PI) which provide the means to track a device through its manufacture, distribution and use.
 The UDI string may also contain additional elements which are not formally part of the local defined UDI elements but which are non-the-less contained within the same string and are of value locally.
-The DI of the UDI may be stored in a jurisdictional respository and used as the primary key to access other device information.
+The DI of the UDI may be stored in a jurisdictional repository and used as the primary key to access other device information.
 The UDI may identify an instance of a device uniquely (when the PI(s) include a serial number), or it may just identify the type of the device.
 The UDI can be broken into its constituent parts (DI, PI and other elements) by parsing rules developed by each Issuing Agency standard.
-Where the device has an assigned UDI, the other details carried in the resource (e.g. lot, expiry date etc) SHALL be consistent with the information encoded in the UDI string or registered in the local repository.
+Where the device has an assigned UDI, the other details carried in the resource (e.g. lot, expiry date etc.) SHALL be consistent with the information encoded in the UDI string or registered in the local repository.
 In the US, a UDI will be required by the FDA for every medical device to bear on its label (unless excepted).
 The DI of the UDI is submitted in a device record to the Global Unique Device Identification Database (GUDID) and is used as the primary key to access other device information.

 Note that a GTIN (sometimes also called an EAN number) is a code developed by GS1 for the kind of device not an identifier for the device.
 A GTIN may appear on its own or it may appear in a UDI string as the DI component.